I was a sophomore in college when I first discovered Pinterest. I cannot remember how I discovered it but I was instantly hooked.

 - Pinterest is an easy way to save ideas for substituting ingredients.
 I have many pasta recipes that call for heavy cream but this a pricy ingredient and the recipe often doesn’t call for using the whole container.
 To avoid buying something I may not even use all of, I have a recipe on Pinterest for a heavy cream substitute that I use.

-In my free resource library I have a printable of money saving ingredient substitutes.
+In my free resource library I have a printable of money saving ingredient substitutes and a list of over 200 side dish ideas!

 - Pinterest is also a haven for ideas for making ingredients last longer.
 From keeping bread fresh to saving fresh herbs, there are ideas for everything.